 In 2010, LantanaLinks.com was re-launched to become CrossTimbersGazette.com.
 The same ownership, philosophy and mission statement remain: To be the hometown news and information source for the community.

-Today, thanks to our readers and advertisers, The Cross Timbers Gazette is the largest direct-mailed news publication in Denton County.
+Today, thanks to our readers and advertisers, The Cross Timbers Gazette is the largest direct-mailed news publication in Denton County, reaching over 105,000 affluent residents each month.